NatLee/dev-dock/README.md

 # GUI Container using Xfce with VNC

-This repo is creating a common GUI image by using docker.
+This repo is creating a common GUI image by using docker for developing.

 The image included the following components: